If you are looking for adorable name for your son, check out this swoon worthy list of 49 best and cute boy names.

 Ned

-An old-fashioned English name, Ned is short for Edward, meaning “wealthy guardian.”
-Notable figures include Ned Stark from Game of Thrones and Ned Kelly, the Australian outlaw.
+A traditional English nickname for Edward, Ned means “wealthy guardian.”
+Famous Neds include Ned Stark from the HBO series Game of Thrones, and the Australian outlaw Ned Kelly.

 Ravi